-Students who are exposed to another person's blood or bodily fluid during their clinical rotation should report to Occupational Health Network for Employees & Students (JOHN) as soon as possible after the exposure.
+Students who are exposed to another person's blood or bodily fluid during their clinical rotation should report to Jefferson Occupational Health Network (JOHN) as soon as possible after the exposure.
 If the exposure occurs after normal working hours, the student should report to Jefferson's Emergency Department.
-JOHN follows the Public Health Service's Guidelines for Exposure to HIV, Hepatitis C and Hepatitis B. If a student is on a rotation outside of Jefferson, they are advised to contact JOHN for direction.
-Students unable to return to JOHN or Jefferson's Emergency Department should be seen in the closest emergency department.
+JOHN follows the Public Health Service's Guidelines for Exposure to HIV, Hepatitis C and Hepatitis B. If a student is on a rotation outside of Jefferson's Emergency Department should be seen in the closest emergency department.
 Care for this visit is charged to the student's insurance.
-Further information regarding our exposure protocol may be viewed on the Occupational Health Network for Employees & Students Website.
+Further information regarding our exposure protocol may be viewed on the Jefferson Occupational Health Network (JOHN).